sveltejs/svelte/.changeset/twelve-peaches-jam.md

 'svelte': patch
 ---

-perf: hoist variables which are not mutated or reassigned
+perf: hoist primitives which are not mutated or reassigned and inline into template attributes